hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 ## Overview

-- all projects in the Gitcoin Alpha Round will be invited to mint a hypercert for their work
+- all projects in the Gitcoin Alpha Round are invited to mint a hypercert for their work
-- anyone who gave over $1 to a project will be automatically allowlisted for that project’s hypercert
+- anyone who gave over $1 to a project is automatically allowlisted for that project’s hypercert
-- we’ve created a custom url for each project to make minting super easy, which we sent to each project
+- each project has a custom URL to make minting super easy (the link is sent directly to each project)
-- everything will run on Optimism (users only need to pay L2 gas costs)
+- everything runs on Optimism (users only need to pay L2 gas costs)

 :::info

-If your project participated in the Gitcoin Alpha Round, but you didn't get a message with a custom URL, please reach out to us at team@hypercert.org,
+If your project participated in the Gitcoin Alpha Round, but you didn't get a message with a custom URL, please reach out to team[at]hypercert.org.
 :::

 ## Hypercerts x Gitcoin Alpha Round